suve/LD25/README.md

 ---------------------------
 Colorful is released under the "zlib with acknowledgement" license.

-The full text of the license can be found in the LICENSE.txt file.
+The full text of the license can be found in the LICENCE.txt file.

 Language info